mischa-robots/cuse/README.md

 Visit our [documentation](https://docs.cuse.dev) to learn more about:
 - Getting started with the example project
-- Adding Cuse to your existing project
+- Adding cuse to your existing project
 - Core concepts and API reference
 - CLI commands and usage